 You must check Aardvark’s confirmation carefully and raise any queries with Aardvark immediately upon receipt.
 Your contract with Aardvark is governed by English law and is subject to the jurisdiction of the English courts and is deemed to have been made at Aardvark’s offices in Hampshire.

 2. YOUR HOLIDAY PAYMENT – Full payment must be made to Aardvark at least ten weeks prior to departure.
 If you book less than ten weeks prior to departure you must pay the full price of the holiday when you book.
 Payment may be made by bank transfer, cheque (provided there is time to clear the cheque) or by any major credit card acceptable to us.
-Credit card payments are subject to a 1-2% fee to cover the credit card issuer’s commission.
+Credit card payments are subject to a fee to cover the credit card issuer’s commission.
 This is typically around 2% for UK cards paying in Sterling, but up to 4% for payments in other currencies.
 Please note your holiday may be cancelled if you fail to make payment on time and if it is, cancellation charges as set out in paragraph 5 will be payable by you.

 3. YOUR HOLIDAY INSURANCE – We are not allowed to advise on travel insurance beyond general advice.
 However, it goes without saying that adequate insurance is essential and your booking cannot be accepted until insurance arrangements have been made.
 Your travel insurance scheme should cover against cancellation, evacuation, and medical costs together with other usual travel risks but it is your responsibility to arrange cover to meet your own personal requirements.
 If you have any pre-existing medical condition or disability this must be notified to the insurers.
 Your contract of insurance is a separate contract between you and your insurers and is subject to policy conditions which you must read carefully.